The Energy Efficient Home

 Upgrading the heating and cooling systems would usally be an expensive proposition that most homeowners don't

-one's easy - we get to purchase the latest and greatest stuff, and enjoy sizeable rebates and tax credits in the process.
+one's easy — we got to purchase the latest and greatest stuff, and enjoyed sizeable rebates and tax credits in the process.

 For details of the upgraded heating and cooling equipment we're using, please see the HVAC